You took the time to research how to have a well-behaved dog.

 After he has the basics down with the “come” command, introduce distractions like a bowl of food, a toy, or anything that will get your dog’s attention.

-When he hears the “come” command and breaks free of the distraction to come to you, reward big!!
+When he hears the “come” command and breaks free of the distraction to come to you, reward big and don't forget to click!!
 This is awesome!

 5 - LEAVE IT